-A new Landcare Officer has commenced work in the Eurobodalla Local Landcare Coordinators Initiative.
-The position will work with new and existing Eurobodalla Landcare groups to renew the government-community potential of the hundreds of volunteers.
+A new Landcare Officer has commenced work in the Eurobodalla Shire as part of the NSW Governments Local Landcare Coordinators Initiative.

+The position will work with new and existing Eurobodalla Landcare groups to renew the government-community relationship and unlock the full potential of the hundreds of volunteers.

-The project will build the capacity of community groups and landholders to effectively participate in high priority that improve the sustainability of our land and build resilient communities.
+The project will build the capacity of community groups and landholders to effectively participate in high priority natural resource management activities that improve the sustainability of our land and build resilient communities.

-The Local Landcare Coordinators Government, and is supported through the partnership of Local Land Services and Landcare NSW.
+The Local Landcare Coordinators Initiative is funded by the NSW Government, and is supported through the partnership of Local Land Services and Landcare NSW.